maphew/shortcutter/README.md

 It was created to solve a simple problem - if you install a python package using `pip` there is no simple way of creating a shortcut to the program it installs.

-**Shortcuts without entry points**
+**Shortcuts without entry points (for GUI)**

 The default use-case for Shortcutter is to create shortcuts for entry-points executables auto created by setup.py.
-But sometimes such entry-points do not work (like when using Qt for Python with Enaml).
-See example how to work-around this: [Enaml video app](https://github.com/kiwi0fruit/enaml-video-app) (it uses [shell scripts](https://github.com/kiwi0fruit/enaml-video-app/tree/master/enaml-video-app/scripts)).
+But sometimes such entry-points do not work (like when using Qt for Python with Enaml or using pythonw on macOS -- python.app package).
+See example how to work-around this: [Enaml video app](https://github.com/kiwi0fruit/enaml-video-app) (it main idea is in [bash](https://github.com/kiwi0fruit/enaml-video-app/blob/master/enaml-video-app/scripts/enaml-video-app), [batch](https://github.com/kiwi0fruit/enaml-video-app/blob/master/enaml-video-app/scripts/enaml-video-app.bat) and [\_\_main\_\_](https://github.com/kiwi0fruit/enaml-video-app/blob/master/enaml-video-app/enaml_video_app/__main__.py) scripts).

 Table of contents